 If you wish to become a member of the Allentown Human Relations Commission, please click here to download an application.

-The Commission meets the 2nd Wednesday, monthly at 7pmin City Hall.
-435 Hamilton Street, 5th floor conference room.
-Committee meeting are held at 6:00, just prior to regular meeting.
-For all commission inquiries please contact Ismael Arcelay at 610.437.7743 orIsmael.Arcelay@allentownpa.gov
+- The Commission meets the 1st Thursday, monthly at 7:00 pm at Allentown City Hall.
+435 Hamilton Street, 5th-floor conference room.
+Committee meetings are usually held at 6:00 pm, just prior to the regular meeting.
+For all commission inquiries please contact Ismael Arcelay at 610.437.-7743 or Ismael.Arcelay@allentownpa.gov

 The monthly meeting for June 7, 2018 has been canceled.